 - Public Toilets

-- The wharf is currently being extended and diesel fuel facilities are being installed.
+- The wharf has been extended and diesel fuel facilities have been installed.
+Fuel available 24 hours with a swipe card systgem.

 In addition to these moorings, MAST has installed three moorings at Darlington on Maria Island (PM11, PM12 and PM13).
 Two of these moorings are for runabouts and are in reasonably shallow water.
 The other is deeper and for larger boats that may want to visit Darlington.